Migelangel04/cse15l-lab-reports/lab-report-two.md

 [Image](https://migelangel04.github.io/cse15l-lab-reports/LabReport2(1).png)

 In this first alteration of the webpage, I input `/add-message?s=Hello my name is Migelangel!` to the search bar after 'localhost:8000'.
 After the command is input, the handle request is sent to the Hanlder class with implements the URLHandler interface which implements the `handleRequest(URI url)` method.
 The `url` parameter contains the request input from the search bar.
 With this information, the StringServer.java file processes the URI.
 First, it is sent into the if statement to see if "/add-message" is contained within the URI and after grabs the query, `?`, and splits the contents after the query into an array.
 This is done in the "String[] parameter" line of the code.
-Then after the protacols are taken
+Then after the protacols are taken, the String `message` is altered with the intended string after the equals sign.
+The `message` is appended (not replaced) to the string along with the new line (\n) sequence.
+This process then outputs "Hello my name is Migelangel!" to the webpage.